cheleb/zio-scalajs-laminar.g8/src/main/g8/$if(with-argocd.truthy)$argocd$endif$/Readme.md

 You can deploy the application by running the following commands:

-1. Add private key to the Kubernetes secret:
+1. Add private key to the Kubernetes secret

+Copy `secrets-template.yaml` to `secrets.yaml` and add the private key to the `privateKey` field.

+Apply the secret to the Kubernetes cluster:

 ```bash
 kubectl apply -f secrets.yaml
 ```